6clicks General Terms

 The User agrees to defend, indemnify and hold harmless 6clicks, its Personnel and its Related Bodies Corporate (as defined under the Corporations Act 2001 (Cth)) from and against any and all Claims or Losses arising from:

-(a) the User’s use of the Platform (except to the extent any such Claim or Loss arises from a breach of this Agreement by 6clicks or the negligence of 6clicks);
+(a) the User’s use of the Platform (except to the extent any such Claim or Loss arises from a breach of this Agreement by 6clicks or the fraud, gross negligence or wilful misconduct of 6clicks);

 (b) the User’s breach of any third party right (including Intellectual Property Rights) or any Relevant Law or Legal Requirements; or